ju2wheels/ansible-galaxy-ju2wheels.pyenv/tests/README.md

 # ju2wheels.pyenv Unit Tests

-The `ju2wheels.pyenv` unit tests leverage `docker` containers to run unit tests against multiple Linux distribution releases.
+The `ju2wheels.pyenv` unit tests leverage `docker` images to run unit tests against multiple Linux distribution releases.

 ## Requirements

 In order to run the unit tests you need to have the following installed on your testing host:

 * ansible >= 2.1
+* docker
 * docker-py >= 1.7.0 (for the `docker_container` Ansible module)

 ## Running the Unit Tests